viccon/sturdyc/README.md

 **sets it apart** are the features designed to make I/O heavy applications both _robust_ and _highly performant_.

-If you’re currently retrieving your data from a distributed cache, database, or API, you could probably consume it through this package for a significant performance boost.
-As you will see below, there are many ways to configure this package, and I encourage you to read through this README and experiment with the examples to get an understanding of how it works.
+We have been using it in production to enhance both the performance and reliability of our services that retrieve data from distributed caches, databases, and APIs.
+While the API surface of this package is tiny, it offers extensive configuration options.
+I encourage you to read through this README and experiment with the examples in order to understand its full capabilities.

 Here is a screenshot showing the P95 latency improvements we've observed after adding this package in front of our distributed key-value store: